Our Charity Partners

 New Doors at Edward J. Zapp Program Center

-Two new aluminum doors were installed on the lower level at the Zapp Program Center.
+Two new aluminum doors were installed in the lower level at the Zapp Program Center.
 More than 85 individuals attend programming four days per week at the Center.
-In addition, Zapp has 70 Merakey AVS employees who work in departments located in the building.
-The doors provide secure entry into the building for all who enter.
+In addition, Zapp has 70 Merakey AVS employees who work in departments located at the building.
+The doors provide a secure entry into the building for all who enter.

 Kitchen Improvements at the Crestview Home